pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/03_System_Setup_and_Hosting/09_Performance_Guide.md

 ```

 ### Pimcore Caching (Redis)
 Pimcore uses extensively caches for different types of data.
-The primary cache is a pure object cache where every element (document, asset, object) in Pimcore is cached as it is (serialized objects).
+The primary cache is a pure object cache where every element (document, asset, object) in Pimcore is cached
+as it is (serialized objects).

-This Primary Cache is utilizing the `Pimcore\Cache` interface to store the objects. `Pimcore\Cache` utilizes a `Pimcore\Cache\Core\CoreCacheHandler` to apply Pimcore's caching logic on top of a PSR-6 cache implementation which needs to implement cache tagging.
-Pimcore uses the `pimcore.cache.pool` Symfony cache pool, you can configure it according to your needs, but it's crucial that the pool supports tags.
+This Primary Cache is utilizing the `Pimcore\Cache` interface to store the objects.
+`Pimcore\Cache` utilizes a `Pimcore\Cache\Core\CoreCacheHandler` to apply Pimcore's
+caching logic on top of a PSR-6 cache implementation which needs to implement cache tagging.
+Pimcore uses the `pimcore.cache.pool` Symfony cache pool, you can configure it according to your needs,
+but it's crucial that the pool supports tags.

 By default, Pimcore uses the Doctrine connection and write to your DB's `cache_items` tables.
-You can also utilize [available cache adapters](https://symfony.com/doc/current/components/cache.html#available-cache-adapters) from Symfony, however, Pimcore recommends to use `Redis` adapter for a performance boost with clustering and fail-over support.
+You can also utilize [available cache adapters](https://symfony.com/doc/current/components/cache.html#available-cache-adapters)
+from Symfony, however, Pimcore recommends to use `Redis` adapter for a performance boost with optional clustering
+and fail-over support.

 Configure `Redis` adapter for `Pimcore\Cache` using these settings:
 ```yaml